skosachiov/wanna-debian/README.md

 The workflow begins with binary dependency resolution, analyzing which packages can be migrated without conflicts.
 This initial assessment is then processed by dose-debcheck, which systematically verifies package installability against the target release’s repository.
 The output is fed into dose-builddebcheck, the core iterative engine that refines dependency resolution by cycling through source package metadata.

-During each iteration, unsatisfied dependencies are stripped from the metadata, and the verification process repeats with the updated constraints.
+During each iteration, unsatisfied dependencies are implanted into the metadata, and the verification process repeats.
 Since the package databases may already contain unresolvable dependencies such as missing or incompatible libraries these are preemptively filtered out before processing.
 This step minimizes redundant checks and accelerates convergence toward a viable solution.

 By combining dose-debcheck and dose-builddebcheck, Pre-doce ensures an efficient and reliable backporting process.
 It reduces manual effort, precisely pinpoints problematic dependencies, and automates the end-to-end workflow, making it an indispensable tool for Debian maintainers and developers.